sourcenetwork/defradb/docs/website/references/cli/defradb_client_acp_relationship_add.md

   - ACP must be available (i.e. ACP can not be disabled).
   - The target document must be registered with ACP already (policy & resource specified).
   - The requesting identity MUST either be the owner OR the manager (manages the relation) of the resource.
-  - If the specified relation was not granted the miminum DPI permissions (read or write) within the policy, and a relationship is formed, the subject/actor will still not be able to access (read or write) the resource.
+  - If the specified relation was not granted the minimum DPI permissions (read or write) within the policy, and a relationship is formed, the subject/actor will still not be able to access (read or write) the resource.
   - Learn more about [ACP & DPI Rules](/acp/README.md)